convertigo/convertigo/docker/README.md

 ## Trust custom certificate authorities

-To trust private root or intermediate certificate authorities, place one certificate per file directly in `/workspace/cacerts.d/`.
+To trust private root or intermediate certificate authorities, mount a dedicated directory at `/cacerts`.
 At startup, the image copies the JDK default truststore to a temporary location, imports every regular file in this directory with `keytool`, then configures the JVM to use the generated truststore.
 Certificate files must be X.509 certificates in a format accepted by `keytool` (typically PEM or DER).

 For example:

-    mkdir -p workspace/cacerts.d
+    mkdir -p custom-ca
-    cp company-root-ca.pem workspace/cacerts.d/
+    cp company-root-ca.pem custom-ca/
-    cp partner-intermediate-ca.crt workspace/cacerts.d/
+    cp partner-intermediate-ca.crt custom-ca/
+    docker run --name C8O \
+        -v "$(pwd)/workspace:/workspace" \
+        -v "$(pwd)/custom-ca:/cacerts:ro" \
-    docker run --name C8O -v "$(pwd)/workspace:/workspace" -d -p 28080:28080 convertigo
+        -d -p 28080:28080 convertigo

+Keep this directory outside the Convertigo workspace and mount it read-only.
+In Kubernetes, mount a ConfigMap or Secret read-only at `/cacerts`.
+The image only reads custom CAs from this dedicated mount; files in `/workspace` are not considered.

 The standard JDK certificate authorities are retained.
 The generated truststore is not persisted: restart or recreate the container after adding, replacing, or removing a certificate.
 If a file cannot be imported, the image logs a warning and continues to start with the certificates successfully imported so far.